Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Military Service Exception Form application

-- Copy of military service member’s current military ID card
+- Copy of military service member’s current military ID card; OR

-- A copy of your military dependent card;
+- A copy of either of the following:

 The following criteria is required: